camunda/camunda-docs-manual/site/src/documents/api-references/rest/case-instance/post-close.html.md

   </tr>
   <tr>
     <td>variables</td>
-    <td>A json object containing variable key-value pairs.
-Each key is a variable name and each value a json variable value object.
+    <td>A JSON object containing variable key-value pairs.
+Each key is a variable name and each value a JSON variable value object.
     A variable value object has the property <code>value</code>, which is the value to create or update, and <code>type</code>, which represents the type of the value.
 Valid types are String, Integer, Short, Long, Double and Date.</td>
   </tr>
   <tr>
     <td>deletions</td>
-    <td>An array containing json objects.
-Each json object has a property <code>name</code>, which is the name of the variable to delete.</td>
+    <td>An array containing JSON objects.
+Each JSON object has a property <code>name</code>, which is the name of the variable to delete.</td>
   </tr>
 </table>